Canton Schwyz

 The village of Schwyz is the namesake of Switzerland and of the canton.
 As one of the Waldstätten Uri, Obwalden, Nidwalden (Unterwalden) or Orte, Talschaften or Landsgemeinde on Lake Lucerne (the Vierwaldstättersee), the place and its surrounding areas and municipalities achieved autonomy and sovereignty as early as the 14th century.

 The canton reached its current size through conquest and acquisition around 1450.
-Today, Schwyz is the largest municipality and capital of the canton, which is divided into districts and municipalities.
+Today, Schwyz is the largest municipality and capital of the canton, divided into districts and municipalities.

 The Alemanni

-The Alemanni emigrated to central Switzerland from the sixth century onwards.
-They came into contact with Gallo-Roman society, which had formed over four centuries of Roman rule (15 BC 410 AD).
+From the sixth century onwards, the Alemanni emigrated to central Switzerland.
+They came into contact with Gallo-Roman society, which had formed over four centuries of Roman rule (15 BC—410 AD).
 By the 10th century, German (Alemannic) had become the official language.

 The area was divided among many small landowners, such as the Abbey of Einsiedeln (founded in 934), and local rulers, such as the counts of Lenzburg, Kyburg, Frohburg, Rapperswil and Habsburg.

-The fate of other noble families, abbeys and dioceses (including St Gallen, Chur, Konstanz), other monarchs (Wittelsbacher, Luxemburger) and the Italian city-states and duchies, including Milan, also influenced political development in central Switzerland.
+The fate of other noble families, abbeys, and dioceses (including St Gallen, Chur, Konstanz), monarchs (Wittelsbacher, Luxemburger), and Italian city-states and duchies, including Milan, also influenced political development in central Switzerland.

 Der Turm oberhalb Brüöl, um 1200